trusch/btrfaas/README.md

 * can run every OpenFaaS function with minor modifications (swap watchdog with frunner)
 * first level support for arbitary (non function) services
 * it is possible to deploy the openfaas gateway and functions

+## How to Contribute
+Contributions are welcome, please feel free to open a PR!
+If you find a bug or have an idea on how to improve things, open an issue.
+PR's are accepted if they follow the used coding standards, and the go-report keeps on 100%.
+If you add end-user features, it would be great to see them integrated into the smoke tests.

 ## Walk Through
 ```bash